 - A summary schedule for the fiscal year of the dollar amount received by board members for the total amount of business transactions with the district.
 This reporting requirement is not to duplicate the items disclosed in the summary schedule of reimbursements received by board members; and

-- Any other information the board of a district determines to be useful.
+- Any other information the board of the district determines to be useful.

 19 TAC 109.1001(q)(3)

-The board shall hold a public hearing on the report.
-The public hearing must be held in the district's facilities within two months after receiving a final financial accountability rating.
+The board must hold a public hearing on the report within two months after receiving a final financial accountability rating.
+The public hearing must be held at a location in the district's facilities.

 At the hearing, the district must provide the annual financial management report to the attending parents and taxpayers.

 19 TAC 109.1001(q)(4), (5); Education Code 39.083(d)

 The board must give notice of the hearing to owners of real property in the geographic boundaries of the district and to parents of district students.

 In addition to other notice required by law, the board must provide notice of the hearing: